LimelightVision/LimelightDocs/docs/camera_calibration.rst

 ChArUco calibration with Limelight was designed to be as seamless and bullet-proof as possible.
 Read the following steps, and then watch the video below to learn how to calibrate your camera for increased accuracy.

 .. note:: You only need to calibrate at one resolution (we recommend 1280x960).
-Intrinsics are auto-scaled to match your pipeline's chosen resolution, and distortion coefficents are resolution-invariant.
+Intrinsics are auto-scaled to match your pipeline's chosen resolution, and distortion coefficents are resolution-invariant given a fixed aspect ratio and FOV.
 Hardware zoom pipelines 5 megapixel pipelines are the only pipelines that will not make use of custom calibrations.

 Preparing the Board